-I had a problem.
 My CLAUDE.md file was 300+ lines of verbose documentation that Claude Code routinely ignored.
 Sound familiar?

 After researching what actually works in the community, I discovered the brutal truth: Claude Code doesn’t read novels.
 It needs bullet points and shortcuts.

-Sounds comprehensive, right?
-Wrong.
+My original CLAUDE.md had detailed explanations for error handling, service patterns, and testing rules.
 Claude Code would consistently miss these rules because they were buried in prose.

-Structure beats iterations - Research shows “1 iteration with structure was of similar accuracy to 8 iterations with unstructured prompts.”
+Expert developers reported that concise, scannable formats work dramatically better.
+Top developers use shortcuts like qplan, qcode, qcheck with “10x better results.”
+Research shows “1 iteration with structure was of similar accuracy to 8 iterations with unstructured prompts.”

 Before: Verbose Explanations